 What is Kheer?

-Kheer requires a few essential ingredients: rice, milk and sugar.
-We almost always have those three ingredients at my house, which makes this an easy dessert to throw together at the last minute.
-If you’re dairy-free or vegan, full-fat canned coconut milk works as a great sub for whole milk 🙂
+We almost always have those three ingredients at my house, making this an easy dessert to throw together at the last minute.
+If you’re dairy-free or vegan, full-fat canned coconut milk works as a great substitute for whole milk in this recipe.

-In addition to the 3 main ingredients, you can also add spices like cardamom and saffron to the kheer and you can also top it with crushed nuts and raisins.
-These extra ingredients add flavor, aroma and texture to the kheer.
+In addition to the three main ingredients, you can also add spices like cardamom and saffron to the kheer.
+You can also top it with crushed nuts and raisins.
+These extra ingredients add flavor, aroma, and texture to the kheer.

-The great thing about kheer is that it’s an awesome dessert year round.
-You can serve this dessert at any temperature and it’ll taste delicious.
-When the weather is cold, I prefer to serve warm kheer and when it’s hot outside, then I like to serve it chilled.
+The great thing about kheer is that you can serve it year-round.
+When the weather is cold, I prefer to serve warm kheer, and when it’s hot outside, I like to serve it chilled.

-You can make many different varieties of kheer but the most popular type of kheer is made with rice.
-This type of kheer is also known as chawal ki kheer which just translates to “rice kheer.”
-I also have a recipe for carrot kheer on the blog and I have a recipe for dal kheer, better known as moong dal payasam in my cookbook.
-The word kheer is a term used in north India whereas in south India, this type of dessert is more commonly referred to as payasam – just FYI.
+Anyway, you can make many different kheer varieties, but the most popular type of kheer is made with rice.
+This type of kheer is also known as chawal ki kheer, which translates to “rice kheer.”
+I also have recipes for carrot kheer and a south Indian dal kheer, better known as moong dal payasam.

-The instant pot is changing up the Indian food game you guys… Before getting my electric pressure cooker, I rarely made kheer and that’s because it would take forever to make on the stovetop – I mean, you’d have to stir and stir and stir to keep the rice from sticking and the milk from boiling over.
-Not anymore y’all.
+Before getting my electric pressure cooker, I rarely made kheer, and that’s because it would take ages to make on the stovetop.
+You’d have to stir and stir and stir to keep the rice from sticking and the milk from boiling over.
+Not anymore.

 If you’ve made kheer before, then you know it can be tough to prevent milk from burning at the bottom of the pot.
 I have a secret to making kheer in the instant pot – a method that will keep the milk from scorching.
 Once you try my recipe, I’m sure you won’t go back to making kheer on the stovetop again.

 So what’s my secret to keeping the milk from burning?
-It’s the first step in the recipe below – basically, you want to press the sauté button, add water and wait until it is steaming before you add milk.
-Heating up the water before adding the milk will keep the milk from burning.
+It’s the first step in the recipe below – basically, you want to press the sauté button, add water and wait until it is steaming before adding milk.
+Heating the water before adding the milk will keep the milk from burning.
 So simple, right?